 Born in Ukraine, Margarita Rovenskaya began studying the piano at the age of six in Chicago.
-She earned her Bachelor of Music in Piano Performance at Oberlin Conservatory in May 2012, her Masters in Piano Studies at New York University in May 2014, and is currently earning her Doctorate of Musical Arts at Rutgers University.
-Ms. Rovenskaya is currently based in New York City.
-She is Co-Adjunct faculty at Rutgers University, served as Adjunct Piano Instructor at New York University, and is currently piano faculty at several studios and schools in NYC.
+She earned her Bachelor of Music in Piano Performance at Oberlin Conservatory in May 2012, her Masters in Piano Studies at New York University in May 2014, and earned her Doctorate of Musical Arts at Rutgers University in 2022.
 Her teachers include Efrem Briskin, Peter Takacs, Eteri Andjaparidze, and Vladimir Valjarevic.

 Dr. Rovenskaya is currently based in New York City.
 She has served as Co-Adjunct Faculty at Rutgers University, Adjunct Piano Instructor at New York University, and Head of the Piano Department at Newark School of the Arts as well.
 She is currently Piano Faculty at the Spence School, runs her own private studio, and serves as the President of the Piano Teachers Congress of New York, as well as the Social Media Chair of the Leschetizky Association.